dotnet/arcade/Documentation/Project-Docs/HelixBuildErrorOccurenceFinder/Overview.md

 [Fastest Ways to Read Text Files in C#](https://cc.davelozinski.com/c-sharp/fastest-way-to-read-text-files)

 **TLDR;** There was no one fastest method found, but in general, reading line by line and storing each line into a string was fast, and should be sufficient for this program.
-We can also make it faster using parallel threads if needed (but probably not to avoid race conditions).
+We can also make it faster using parallel threads if needed (i.e using Tasks to read each log file concurrently)

 ## Output
 #### Possible JSON output: